Some coordinate transformations relevant to refractive indices: Coordinate transformation

-From these two basic postulates, one may deduce the Lorentz transformation in the complex octonion space.
-In case the scalar part of octonion radius vector plays a major role, the two basic postulates, Eq.(9), will be simplified into the two basic postulates, Eq.(8), in the complex octonion space.
-If the complex octonion space $\mathbb{O}$ is degenerated into the complex quaternion space $\mathbb{H}_g$ , the two basic postulates, Eq.(9), in the complex octonion space is able to be reduced into the two basic postulates in the Special Theory of Relativity (Table 3).
+From these two basic postulates, one may deduce the Lorentz transformation in the octonion space (in Section 5).

+In case the scalar part of octonion radius vector plays a major role, the two basic postulates, Eq.(9), will be simplified into the two basic postulates, Eq.(8), in the octonion space.
+If the octonion space $\mathbb{O}$ is degenerated into the quaternion space $\mathbb{H}_g$ , the two basic postulates, Eq.(9), in the octonion space is able to be reduced into the two basic postulates in the Special Theory of Relativity (Table 4).